 There is no doubt that the International School of Creative Science has got off to a good start.
 It, together with the Next Generation School and the GEMS National Schools in Al Barsha, seems to have created an increasingly popular formula for parents seeking a good quality international education centred around the traditional values of the Moslem faith.

-With fees ranging from AED 26,800 to AED 42,000 (a discount of 20% on the KHDA approved fees and valid for the life of each child at ISCS if they join in 2017/18), these fees are comparable with the US curriculum Next Generation School (starting at AED 26,500 to AED 36,500 in the Primary school), and significantly lower than the GEMS National school (where fees start at AED 42,000 in FS1 rising to AED 52,000 in Primary to year 6).
+With fees ranging from AED 30,150 to AED 47,250, these fees are comparable with the US curriculum Next Generation School, and significantly lower than the GEMS National schools.
 Add to this the sibling discounts offered of 25% per additional child, and ISCS also seems to be an economic option.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.